 Austin aviation attorneys Mark Pierce and Jason Flaherty have presented and recorded a State Bar of Texas-sponsored program on pitfalls in aircraft buy-sell transactions.

-Mr. Pierce and Mr. Flaherty shared their experience and expertise on March 29, 2017, on a wide range of issues that may arise for buyers and sellers of airplanes and helicopters.
+Mr. Pierce and Mr. Flaherty shared their experience and expertise at the State Bar of Texas on March 29, 2017, on a wide range of issues that may arise for buyers and sellers of airplanes and helicopters.

 Mr. Flaherty, whose expertise is in assisting buyers and sellers in dealing with tax, regulatory, financing, and title issues in aircraft acquisitions, spoke about “myths” in the aircraft sales process and common mistakes that buyers and sellers make.
 He spoke at length about the right way to go about buying or selling private aircraft to avoid costly surprises.